 Facts About Burn Injury

-According to the latest data available from the National SAFE KIDS Campaign and the Centers for Disease Control and Prevention (CDC), consider the following statistics:
+According to the latest data available from the National SAFE KIDS Campaign, consider the following statistics:

-- Accidental, or unintentional, injury is a leading cause of death among children ages 14 and younger.
+- Accidental, or unintentional, injury is a leading cause of death among children, teens, and young adults.

 - Leading causes of accidental injury at home are burns, drowning, suffocation, choking, poisonings, falls, and fire arms.

-- Burns and fires are the fifth most common cause of accidental death in children and adults, and account for estimated 4,000 adult and child deaths per year.
+- Burns and fires are the fifth most common cause of accidental death in children and adults, and account for an estimated 3,500 adult and child deaths per year.

 - Nearly 75 percent of all scalding burns in children are preventable.